Taveuni: Notable Taveunians

-Taveuni notable peoples of high birth, other settler societies or ordinary Fijian (Indigenous) residents can be traced back to the era before European contact through to Deed of Cession of Fiji with Great Britain to Fiji Independence and today 2017.
+Taveuni notable peoples of high birth, other settler societies or ordinary Fijian (Indigenous) residents can be traced back to the era before European contact through to Deed of Cession of Fiji with Great Britain to Fiji Independence and today.
 Taveuni has 5 main key main villages which has their own Paramount Chiefs.
 These Chiefs are crucial in keeping their people informed of changes and updates on developments in Fiji.
-These are those that have helped shaped Taveuni and holding together its people together.
+These are those that have helped shaped Taveuni and holding together its people.
 Perhaps the best-known Taveuni resident internationally was Ratu Sir Penaia Ganilau (1918–1993), Fiji's last Governor-General and first President, who was also Tui Cakau.
-The Ganilau family is a branch of the Ai Sokula clan, to which the present Tui Cakau and former Cabinet Minister Ratu Naiqama Lalabalavu also belongs. he died in 1993, and was buried there.
+The Ganilau family is a branch of the Ai Sokula clan, to which the present Tui Cakau and former Cabinet Minister Ratu Naiqama Lalabalavu also belongs.
+He died in 1993, and was buried there.
 Another notable Taveunian is Fiji's former First Lady, Adi Salaseini Kavunono, wife of President Ratu Josefa Iloilo (2000–2009).
 Ratu Jone Yavala Kubuabola served as Fiji's Minister for Finance from 2000 to 2006.
 He was also a former Governor of the Reserve Bank of Fiji.

 Ratu Inoke Kubuabola (younger brother of Ratu Jone Yavala Kubuabola) is a Fijian politician who served as Leader of the Opposition in 1999 and 2000.
 He became leader of the Soqosoqo ni Vakavulewa ni Taukei, or SVT, following its defeat in the 1999 election and the subsequent resignation of its leader, the defeated Prime Minister Sitiveni Rabuka, from Parliament.
 Kubuabola served as Fiji's High Commissioner to Papua New Guinea from 2002 to 2005.
 In late 2005, he attempted to handle the problem of Fijian security guards, whom some accused of being mercenaries, operating illegally on the island of Bougainville.
 The incident embarrassed the Fijian government and threatened to strain relations between the two countries.
 On 4 May 2006 Kubuabola was posted to Tokyo as Fiji's Ambassador to Japan and Korea, replacing Ratu Tevita Momoedonu.
 He remained in this position until July 2009; on 24 July, he was named Minister for Foreign Affairs by the Interim Government, a position he still holds as of 2015.
 The Kubuabola family is a branch of the Ai Sokula clan.

 Isikeli Vuruna, a rugby union footballer, was born on Taveuni.